Article by: Brian Halsey ‡ Edited by: Leanne Ridgeway

 Fortunately, I am bound by New Jersey state law to deliver assessment without bias.
 Those who cannot do, teach.
 OHHH.
 And those who cannot teach, teach gym.
 OHHHHHH.
 Sorry, on to the review.

 Keith Buckley’s first novel, SCALE, quickly showcased the talent and wit he had as lyricist for ETID.
 As the story progressed, the book turned into what appeared to be a self-glorifying (abstract), semi-autobiography.
 There was a clear mastery of syntax and diction.
 The guy is a friggin’ wordsmith, but the characters didn’t necessarily resonate with me.
 The book was well written, but I wasn’t rooting for anyone.
 I read it more out of respect than enjoyment and, at the end of the day, I’d still give it a commendable 7.8 / 10.
 (Yeah, I’m douchily breaking it down that precisely.
 It’s literature, bro).

 I was gifted a copy of WATCH and read it in two sittings.
-I initially had it around a 8.9 / 10, but after further review it’s more like a 9.8.
+I initially had it around an 8.9 / 10, but after further review, it’s more like a 9.8.
 The storyline is as intense as it is fast-moving.
 Moments of pure literary genius exist juxtapose passages where you’re decayin’ with the boys.
 What sets this apart from not only Buckley’s previous book but most other modern authors, is his unwavering confidence to dive into the abyss of weirdness and not give a shit if you can punch your way out.
 There were a lot of moments where I questioned what the hell was going on, but I was always grounded to reality and reeled back in by something familiar enough to identify.